 Today, I will share with you one of my Earth-centering practices for the Solstice—which serves to ground us in the Earth’s cycles and wisdom.
-The bulk of this was written after a Winter Solstice, but the process works for Summer Solstice too.
+The bulk of this was written after a Winter Solstice in 2017, but the process works for Summer Solstice too.

-In the next blog, I outline how I use this to prepare for subsequent, potent reflection on my life and regenerative livelihood.
+In a second article, I outline how I prepare for subsequent, potent reflection on my life and regenerative livelihood.
 I’ll put the link to that at the bottom.

 Years ago, when I was searching for Solstice rituals, I learned about the “Threshold Walk—Nature as Mirror” and I have modified it to do on my own as part of my Solstice practice.
 It arises from Deep Ecology and Nature Mentoring practices, and surely rooted in Indigenous Wisdom.

 I go outdoors, to a place that feels nurturing, and I walk meditatively to ground myself, asking “To what am I called during this cycle?
-What types of action are appropriate for this phase of my life and livelihood?”
+What ways of being, thinking, and serving are appropriate for this phase of my life and livelihood?”

 Then I pause and set intention.
 The intention-setting consists of two parts.